Surprisingly Common Menstrual Problems and How to Tackle Them

 7. Irregular Periods

-• Description and Symptoms: Variability in the length and flow of the menstrual cycle.
+• Description and Symptoms: Variability in length and flow of periods.

-• Ayurvedic Perspective: Often due to a Vata imbalance, causing inconsistency in the cycle.
+• Ayurvedic Perspective: Often due to Vata imbalance, inconsistency in the cycle.

 So What Can You Do?

-• Description: Basti involves administering medicated oils or herbal decoctions through the rectum.
-This treatment is particularly effective for Vata disorders, which often underlie menstrual issues.
+• Description: Basti is administering medicated oils or herbal decoctions through the rectum.
+This is particularly good for Vata disorders which underlie menstrual issues.

-• Benefits: Helps in regulating the menstrual cycle, reducing cramps, and improving digestion.
+• Benefits: Regulates menstrual cycle, reduces cramps, improves digestion.

-• Procedure: Typically done under the guidance of an Ayurvedic practitioner.
-For optimal results, an Ayurvedic practitioner may recommend a series of treatments.
+• Procedure: Done under the guidance of an Ayurvedic practitioner.

-• Description: Shirodhara involves a continuous stream of warm oil, milk, or water poured over the forehead, particularly on the "third eye" area.
+• Description: Shirodhara is a continuous stream of warm oil, milk or water poured over the forehead, especially on the third eye area.

-• Benefits: Rejuvenates the nervous system, releases deep-seated emotions, and alleviates stress-induced menstrual disorders.
+• Benefits: Rejuvenates the nervous system and stress induced menstrual disorders.

-• Procedure: Performed in a tranquil environment, usually for 30-60 minutes.
-You can customise the treatment with different oils based on your individual needs.
+• Procedure: Done in a peaceful environment for 30-60 minutes.
+You can customize the treatment with different oils as per your individual needs.

-• Description: Pranayama is the practice of breath regulation.
-It is a powerful tool for balancing the doshas and improving overall health.
+• Description: Pranayama is breath regulation.
+It’s a powerful tool for balancing the doshas and overall health.

 • Techniques:

-• Nadi Shodhana (Alternate Nostril Breathing): Balances the left and right hemispheres of the brain and calms the mind.
+• Nadi Shodhana (Alternate Nostril Breathing): Balances left and right brain and calms the mind.

-• Bhramari (Bee Breath): Reduces stress and anxiety, beneficial for PMS symptoms.
+• Bhramari (Bee Breath): Reduces stress and anxiety, good for PMS symptoms.

-• Kapalabhati (Skull Shining Breath): Energizes the body and improves digestion.
+• Kapalabhati (Skull Shining Breath): Energises the body and improves digestion.

-• Benefits: Enhances Prana (life force), balances the doshas, reduces stress, and improves hormonal function.
+• Benefits: Increases Prana (life force), balances doshas, reduces stress and improves hormonal function.

-• Description: Panchakarma is a comprehensive detoxification and rejuvenation program in Ayurveda, consisting of five therapeutic treatments: Vamana (emesis), Virechana (purgation), Basti (enema), Nasya (nasal administration), and Raktamokshana (bloodletting).
+• Description: Panchakarma is a full body detox and rejuvenation program in Ayurveda, consisting of 5 treatments: Vamana (emesis), Virechana (purgation), Basti (enema), Nasya (nasal administration), and Raktamokshana (bloodletting).

-• Benefits: Prepare the tissues for deep nourishment and rejuvenation, clears toxins, and fosters clarity and groundedness in the mental, spiritual, and emotional spheres.
+• Benefits: Prepares the body for deep nourishment and rejuvenation, clears toxins and clarity and grounding in mental, spiritual and emotional spheres.

-• Procedure: Requires supervision by an experienced Ayurvedic practitioner and is usually conducted in a specialised setting over several days or weeks.
+• Procedure: Requires supervision by an experienced Ayurvedic practitioner and is done in a special setting over several days or weeks.

-• Description: Establishing a consistent daily routine, or Dincharya, helps keep the body in rhythm with natural cycles and grounds your energy.
+• Description: Having a daily routine, or Dincharya, keeps the body in sync with natural cycles and grounds your energy.

 • Key Practices:

-• Morning Routine: Wake up early, scrape your tongue, drink warm water, practice yoga or exercise, and meditate.
+• Morning Routine: Wake up early, scrape your tongue, drink warm water, do yoga or exercise and meditate.

-• Meal Times: Eat meals at the same times each day, focusing on a balanced diet.
+• Meal Times: Eat at the same time every day, focus on a balanced diet.

-• Evening Routine: Wind down with calming activities, avoid screens, and go to bed early.
+• Evening Routine: Wind down with calming activities, no screens and go to bed early.

-• Benefits: Helps regulate the body's internal clock, improves digestion, reduces stress, and promotes overall well-being.
+• Benefits: Regulates the body’s internal clock, improves digestion, reduces stress and overall well-being.

 When to Seek Professional Help